-Career Milestone Inspired Lauren Giles 03C to Plan Museum Gift
+This Inspired Lauren Giles to Plan Museum Gift

 As a child, Lauren Giles 03C felt very lucky that her father often took her to the Michael C. Carlos Museum because it was next door to his office.
-Micheal W. Giles is the Fuller E. Callaway Professor of Political Science.
+Micheal W. Giles was the Fuller E. Callaway Professor of Political Science before retiring in 2018.
 "The Carlos Museum was magic," she recalls.
 "Full of cool stuff that I had never seen before."

 Positive experiences like this led her to choose Emory College for her undergraduate education, which has given her a strong foundation for professional success as an attorney.
 In early 2016, Lauren made partner at Alston & Bird LLP, a law firm in Atlanta, and began planning financially for the future.
 As part of her plans, she has made a bequest to the Carlos Museum.